 • What do you expect of me as superintendent?

-The feedback I received was invaluable as I worked with the Board of Trustees and the administration to chart a course of meeting the expectations of stakeholders.
-Many of our actions as a District the past five years have been guided by that feedback including providing additional planning time for teachers, expanding CTE offerings, adding elementary counselors, adding school resource officers, renovating our facilities, adding behavior staff and many more.
+The feedback he received was invaluable as he worked with the Board of Trustees and the Administration to chart a course of meeting the expectations of stakeholders.
+Many of the actions as a District the past five years have been guided by that feedback including providing additional planning time for teachers, expanding CTE offerings, adding elementary counselors, adding school resource officers, renovating our facilities, adding behavior staff and many more.

-As I enter my sixth year in Burnet CISD, it is important for me to again engage our stakeholders to make sure as a District; we are working on the right things.
-In September, the Strategic Planning Steering Committee, comprised of 40 members representing staff, students, parents and community members, met to develop the foundation for a three-year strategic plan.
+In September 2017, the Strategic Planning Steering Committee, comprised of 40 members representing staff, students, parents, community members, business owners and city and county officials met to develop the foundation for a three-year strategic plan.
 The work included developing a new vision statement, mission statement and goals based on four areas identified by the Board of Trustees as priorities (Academic Achievement, Culture & Climate, Educator Quality and Family & Community Engagement).
-Later in October, the Action Planning Committees will be adding specific actions toward accomplishing the goals.
-A draft of the final plan will presented to the Board of Trustees in January for approval, but I wanted to provide our community a sneak peak of the foundational elements of the plan below.